TeamCity supports Git out of the box. Git source control with Azure DevOps Services is supported (see authentication notes below ).

 Whether TeamCity should run

-The path to the native git executable on the server
+The path to the native git executable on the server.
+On Windows, remember to use double backslashes in the path.

 Maximum amount of time to run